lenaas/stock-market-prediction/README.md

 Running the script builds the full merged dataset and stores it in `data/nvda_merged.csv`.

+### `feature_engineering.py`
+The script works with log returns instead of raw closing prices. `check_stationarity()` applies ADF and KPSS tests and `save_diagnostics_pdf()` plots seasonal decomposition plus ACF/PACF to ensure the series is usable for ARIMA style models.

+Financial indicators include simple and log returns, rolling volatility with a high-volatility flag, short term return acceleration, RSI(14) and Bollinger band width.
+Lagged versions of returns, sentiment and closing price capture autoregressive structure.

+Day-of-week and month cycles are encoded via sine and cosine so the models can learn calendar effects.

 ### `feature_selection.py`
 Performs a simple correlation analysis on the engineered dataset.
 It loads `nvda_merged.csv`, computes feature–feature and feature–target correlations and saves heatmaps to the `models/` folder.
 The printed rankings were used to decide which features to feed into the models.

 ### `linear_regression_final.py`
 Implements the final Ordinary Least Squares benchmark.
-It mirrors the information used by the ARIMAX model and additionally adds technical indicators (RSI and several moving averages).
+It predicts the one-day-ahead price gap (Close_{t+1} − Open_{t+1}) and reconstructs the close from that gap.
+The feature set mirrors the ARIMAX information plus technical indicators.
 The script discovers the AR lag order via `pmdarima.auto_arima`, trains on 80% of the data and evaluates on the remainder.
-At the end of the file are the recorded performances.

 **Without sentiment**
 ```